 “The discovery phase is the first 1000%.
 Great microcaps are first discovered by smart retail,

 then by small institutions, then by other institutions, and then finally by dumb retail.”

 Ian Cassel (2019)

-An analogy to the investment world is how words end up in dictionaries.
+An analogy to the investment world (learning about assets) is how words end up in dictionaries.

 Widespread use: used in all sorts of places both tonally and geographically.